MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Update-FormatData.md

 ### System.String

-You can pipe a string that contains the append path to `Update-FormatData`.
+You can pipe a string that contains the append path to this cmdlet.

 ## OUTPUTS

 ### None

-The cmdlet does not return any output.
+This cmdlet returns no output.

 ## NOTES